-Less than 2% of the US population is involved in agriculture production (farming) yet 24 million American jobs are dependent upon it.
+Only 1.3 % of the US population is involved in agriculture production (farming) yet 24 million American jobs are dependent upon it.
 Agriculture is more than working the land and tending the animals.
-This huge industry-production, processing, transportation, and marketing-generates billions of dollars each year.
+This huge industryproduction, processing, transportation, and marketinggenerates billions of dollars each year.
 Agriculture is vital to national security, a stable economy, and the US trade balance.